All Categories

 The tag causes the alarm system to activate by capturing the periodic (50 to 90 times per second) tonal bursts of energy (at 58 kHz approx.) from the detectors and through oscillation in the strip and resulting AC voltage induced in the receiver antenna.
 The alarm system is activated only when the signal meets the required frequency, repetition, etc.

-The technical part is a bit complex, but put simply the tags use the energy from the tag detectors which causes the tag to send signals to the antenna/gate system, raising the alarm system when an AM-tagged item is leaving the store.
+The technical part is a bit complex, but put simply the tags use the energy from the tag detectors which causes the tag to send signals to the antenna/gate system, raising the alarm system when an AM-tagged, unpaid item is leaving the store.

-AM tags in EAS security offer high sensitivity and can be detected from a distance of several meters.
+AM tags in EAS security offer high sensitivity and can be detected from a distance of several feet.
 It provides a sure deterrent against shoplifters.
-It is highly suitable for various retail environments including big stores, departmental stores, and shops.
+It is highly suitable for various retail environments including big stores, departmental stores, and grocery shops.

 Radio Frequency (RF) Tags